Quanyails/sine-qua-non/posts/mental-health/2024-05-09_emotional-health-retrospective.md

 - [2024-08-19] I had a hard time throwing away and/or destroying things because it was common for my possessions to be thrown away as punishment.
 I still struggle to do things like cracking an egg.
 - [2024-10-02] I enjoy thrifting because I sympathize with being a hidden gem among trash.
 - [2024-10-09] I detested competitions since I was afraid of being punished if I didn't win.
 This also made me a sore loser.
-- [2025-03-14] I could never pick up useful skills because doing so would motivate people to rely on me for that skill, blaming me if anything went wrong.
+- [2025-03-14] I could never pick up useful skills because people would then rely on me for that skill, blaming me if anything went wrong.
 - [2025-04-12] I was ashamed of crying, as other people berated me for being week if I did so.

 Sense of self/interests: